tlswg/tls13-spec/draft-ietf-tls-tls13.md

   represented as a DER-encoded {{X690}} ECDSA-Sig-Value structure.

 RSASSA-PSS algorithms
 : Indicates a signature algorithm using RSASSA-PSS {{RFC3447}} with MGF1.
-The digest used in the mask generation function and the digest being signed are both the corresponding hash algorithm as defined in
+The digest used in the mask generation function and the digest being signed are both the corresponding hash algorithm as defined in {{SHS}}.
-  {{SHS}}.
 When used in signed TLS handshake messages, the length of the salt MUST be equal to the length of the digest output.
+These codepoints are newly defined for use with TLS 1.2 as well as TLS 1.3.

 EdDSA algorithms
 : Indicates a signature algorithm using EdDSA as defined in